This post was updated on May 24th, 2026 and covers script version 2.3.0.

 $PasswordSettings.PasswordState

 The fifth WMI class is Lenovo_LoadDefaultSettings.
-This class contains a method called LoadDefaultSettings which is used the set all BIOS settings to factory default values.
+This class contains a method called LoadDefaultSettings which is used to set all BIOS settings to factory default values.

 #Connect to the Lenovo_LoadDefaultSettings WMI class